-The number of birds to be removed from this group can now be entered here and confirmed with the "Enter" key.
-This change is accepted upon clicking the green checkmark next to the number.
+Enter the number of birds that are to be removed from this block and confirm the input with the "Enter" key.
+The change is saved by clicking the button with the green arrow next to the number field.

-Figure 2-22: Moving birds out earlier
+Figure 2-22: Moving out birds earlier